kubeflow/community/proposals/897-experiment-tracking/README.md

 - Document and support the Kubeflow-specific MLflow auth configuration, using trusted-header `subject_access_review` behind trusted ingress for both browser and machine-to-machine traffic.
 - Define the default namespace-to-workspace mapping, with Profile namespaces as the default Kubeflow platform case.
-- Provide an iframe-based embedded UI path from Kubeflow into MLflow.
+- Provide an iframe-based embedded UI path from Kubeflow into MLflow and document the full-shell navigation limitations of that approach.

 #### Phase 2: Component Adoption